Credit Card Return Protection Report: Who Offers the Best Deal?

-In compiling this report, we explored publically available information for product return extensions regarding all non-co-branded personal and business credit cards from the 10 largest credit card issuers by purchase volume.
+In compiling this report, we explored publicly available information for product return extensions regarding all non-co-branded personal and business credit cards from the 10 largest credit card issuers by purchase volume.
 Where policies were incomplete or unclear, we requested clarification.
 Accuracy of our data was confirmed or corrected (which was then incorporated into the final version of this report).

 We scored and ranked each card based on the criteria listed below: